 Perjury is a third degree crime in New Jersey.
 That means you could face 3-5 years in prison and a fine of up to $15,000 if you are convicted of perjury in NJ.
 Additionally, the crime will go on your criminal record and count against you when applying for jobs.

-Studies reveal that employers do not like to hire those who they consider to be deceitful.
+Studies reveal that employers do not like to hire those who they consider being deceitful.
 Such empirical evidence certainly does not bode well for a person convicted of perjury.
 Therefore, if you are ever charged with perjury, hiring a criminal defense attorney to vigorously defend your legal rights might just be the best choice you could make.

 Who Should I Contact?